Special Exhibition 2023

 Hunting is as fascinating as it is controversial.
 It is part of the complex web of relationships between people and animals and remains a living tradition in mountain regions.
 But the feelings it elicits in society are ambivalent.
 Although humans have hunted animals for food since prehistoric times, many people think that hunting is no longer appropriate in our day and age.
 We have lost touch with how our food ends up on our plates.

 The exhibition focuses on hunting as a social practice handed down through many centuries.
 Hunters from the mountains tell their stories of the chase, allowing visitors to accompany them vicariously on the hunt.
 They share their knowledge and their activities, talking about animals, terrain, the right moment to take a shot, and how to prepare the meat.
 Two photographic projects by Anne Golaz and Alex Ochsner provide an artistic perspective on the art of the chase.

-The special exhibition is shown from 14 May in the Granary Hall at Landshut Castle in Utzenstorf.
+The special exhibition is shown from 14 May to 15 Ocotber in the Granary Hall at Landshut Castle in Utzenstorf.

 After last year's special exhibition gave us an excellent introduction to the legend surrounding the beautiful Melusina and - via the first illustrated Basel print of 1473/74 - to the period of the late Middle Ages in general, this year's exhibition focuses on the life of the translator and Lord of Landshut Castle Thüring von Ringoltingen and the political and cultural conditions in 15th century Bern.

 An extended biography introduces us to the life of Thüring von Ringoltingen (around 1415-around 1483) and we can familiarise ourselves with Bernese history and find answers to questions such as: What is a Twingherr and what are his rights and duties?
 What was the so-called Twingherrenstreit actually about?